Anomaly detection in time-series via inductive biases in the latent space of conditional normalizing flows: Proposed Methodology

 \paragraph{Compliance to inductive bias: successful learning.} We expect and require that a well-trained CNF model maps observations of \textit{expected behavior} into latent dynamics that comply with the inductive bias.
 Therefore, the result of a GOF test indicates whether the trained model is compliant with the prescribed dynamics.
-Due to its non-parametric definition and sample-size adaptability, the MV-KS statistic computed on latent training trajectories provides a data-driven notion of expected behavior, \ie it measures how compliant latent representations are, bypassing the need for threshold tuning.
-Note that such statistic computed in the training data is an automatic, model training diagnostic metric: good model learning will enforce latent representations to obey prescribed latent distribution dynamics ---see an illustrative example in \cref{fig:fit_vs_nofit_4d}, where for the LG-LDM, the inductive bias prescribes standard Gaussian representations, whitened over time, to which latent trajectories comply.
+We define the training or fitting diagnostic $\mathrm{FIT}$ based on the KS test statistic of the (whitened) training sequence $s_T = \mathrm{KS}(\widetilde{\vz}_{t=1}^T, \N{\vzero,\mI})$ as $\mathrm{FIT} = \mathbf{1}_{s_T \leq \tau_T}$, where the critical value $\tau_T$ is dependent on the sequence length.
+Due to its non-parametric definition and sample-size adaptability, the MV-KS statistic computed on latent training trajectories provides a data-driven notion of expected behavior, \ie it measures how compliant latent representations are, bypassing the need for threshold tuning. $\mathrm{FIT}$ is an automatic and trustworthy model training diagnostic metric, as good model learning must enforce latent representations to obey prescribed latent distribution dynamics ---see an illustrative example in \cref{fig:fit_vs_nofit_4d}, where for the LG-LDM, the inductive bias prescribes standard Gaussian representations, whitened over time, to which latent trajectories comply.

 \paragraph{Non-compliance to inductive bias: anomaly detection.} On the contrary, we can identify \textit{unexpected behavior} by checking whether an input sequence, after the non-linear observation- to latent- transformation by the CNF, follows or not the expected dynamics, as determined by a GOF test.